 Who we are

 We are a growing community of European information security professionals and privacy activists who like to share their knowledge for free.
 We started this blog in January 2017.
-In March 2018, we decided to completely redesign/rename the blog, and switched to English only.
-Due to this, we reach a global audience and are in close contact with InfoSec professionals from all over the world.
+In March 2018, we decided to redesign/rename the blog entirely and switched to English only.
+We reach a global audience and are in close contact with InfoSec professionals from all over the world.

 What we do